American Forts: West

 (1944), Agat

 Japanese bunkers, gun emplacements, and pillboxes are located at various beach locations.
 A Japanese 200mm coast defense gun still exists at Ga'an Point.
 A Japanese 25mm dual-mount AA gun is also located in the park unit.
 Bangi Island, south of Ga'an Point, has an extant emplacement built for a 200mm coast defense gun (gun removed).
+Additional Japanese defenses were located on nearby Alutom and Yona Islands to provide crossfire to cover the beaches.
 A Japanese tunnel system is at the base of Mt.
 Alifan behind the town.
-To the south at Nimitz Beach are several extant concrete mounts for American AA guns (1945).
+To the south at Nimitz Beach are several extant concrete mounts of the late-war American Naval Anti-Aircraft Training Center (1945).
 To the north at Apaca Point, just west of the Namo River bridge, was a Japanese fortified position.
 Camp Agat (1944) was established near Ga'an Point by the Americans for Chamorro refugees after the start of the invasion.

 U.S. Naval Magazine